imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 A pseudo-linescan generation of a 3-D (*x, y, t*) image.
 It is useful for displaying 3-D data in 2 dimensions.

-A line of interest is drawn followed by the command:  or with the keyboard button .
+A line of interest is drawn followed by the command: {% include bc content="Image | Stacks | Reslice" %} or with the keyboard button {% include key content="/" %}.
 It will ask you for the line width that you wish to be averaged.
 It will generate a pseudo-linescan "stack" with each slice representing the pseudo-linescan of a single-pixel wide line along the line of interest.
-Average the pseudo-linescan "stack" by selecting  and use the *Average* command.
+Average the pseudo-linescan "stack" by selecting {% include bc content="Image | Stacks | Z-Project..." %} and use the *Average* command.
 A poly-line can be utilized, but this will only generate a single pixel slice.